African Auxiliary Pioneer Corps

-The African Auxiliary Pioneer Corps (AAPC) was a formation of the British Colonial Auxiliary Forces recruited among Africans in the High Commission Territories (HCT) during World War II.
-It was established in July 1941 after paramount chiefs in the HCT convinced British authorities to raise a military force from among their subjects.
-Initially formed as a labour unit, the AAPC's duties gradually expanded to include operating anti-aircraft artillery and other combat duties.

-The formation was renamed the African Pioneer Corps (APC) in 1943 in recognition of its service, which included providing logistical and combat support to Allied forces during the North African, Dodecanese and Italian campaigns.
+The African Auxiliary Pioneer Corps (AAPC) was a formation of the British Colonial Auxiliary Forces recruited among Africans in Kenya, Uganda, Tanganyika and the High Commission Territories (HCT) during World War II.
+It was renamed the African Pioneer Corps (APC) in 1943 in recognition of its service, which included providing logistical and combat support to Allied forces during the North African, Dodecanese and Italian campaigns.
 Commanded by Colonel H. G. L. Prynne, it ultimately numbered 36,000 servicemen, 1,216 of whom died during the war.
-The last soldiers of the formation were repatriated to Africa by spring 1946, and it was disbanded in 1949.

 Background

 Following the entry of the British Empire into World War II against the Axis powers in 1939, the question of the role that was to be played by its African subjects resurfaced.
 In July 1940, Britain's largest ally France was knocked out of the war in the Battle of France, creating a risk that the British would fall short of sufficient troops for military operations in Europe and North Africa.
 Recruitment began in British colonies and the issue of raising armed African units was brought to the House of Commons of the United Kingdom for the first time.
 The white-minority government of South Africa vehemently opposed arming Black troops, especially for fighting against white soldiers, insisting that racial segregation be maintained.
 The decision made by the South African government was extended to the High Commission Territories (HTC) of Swaziland, Basutoland and Bechuanaland.
 Black Africans were instead recruited into labour units so as to enable more whites in Southern Africa to enlist into the Union Defence Force (UDF).

 On 1 June 1940, amidst much criticism from his political opponents, South Africa's prime minister Jan Smuts authorized the recruitment of non-white troops through the newly formed Directorate of Non-European Army Services (NEAS) into the Cape Corps and the Native Labour Corps.
 Smuts gradually relented to British pressure, allowing both white and non-white South African troops to serve outside their homeland, first in East Africa and later in the Mediterranean and Middle East theatre of World War II.
 South Africa paved the way for the recruitment of manpower in the HCT; the first unit to benefit from the recruitment drives was the South African Native Police Force (SANPF).
 Recruitment for the SANPF was halted when the Native Military Guards (NMG) unit was created by the NEAS and four battalions were to be raised.
 Low pay and allowances prevented the NMG from achieving its goals, and as such the Native Military Corps (NMC) was created in its place.
 Volunteers from the HTC were permitted to enlist in the NMC.